yinxiangshi/SMAPI/docs/technical/mod-package.md

 when you compile it.

 ## Release notes
-## Upcoming release
+## 4.1.1
+Released 24 June 2023 for SMAPI 3.13.0 or later.

 * Replaced `.pdb` files with embedded symbols by default.
-This fixes logged SMAPI errors not having line numbers on Linux/macOS.
+This fixes logged errors not having line numbers on Linux/macOS.

 ### 4.1.0
-Released 08 January 2023.
+Released 08 January 2023 for SMAPI 3.13.0 or later.

 * Added `manifest.json` format validation on build (thanks to tylergibbs2!).
 * Fixed game DLLs not excluded from the release zip when they're referenced explicitly but `BundleExtraAssemblies` isn't set.

 ### 4.0.2
-Released 09 October 2022.
+Released 09 October 2022 for SMAPI 3.13.0 or later.

 * Switched to the newer crossplatform `portable` debug symbols (thanks to lanturnalis!).
 * Fixed `BundleExtraAssemblies` option being partly case-sensitive.
 * Fixed `BundleExtraAssemblies` not applying `All` value to game assemblies.

 ### 4.0.1
-Released 14 April 2022.
+Released 14 April 2022 for SMAPI 3.13.0 or later.

 * Added detection for Xbox app game folders.
 * Fixed "_conflicts between different versions of Microsoft.Win32.Registry_" warnings in recent SMAPI versions.
 * Internal refactoring.

 ### 4.0.0
-Released 30 November 2021.
+Released 30 November 2021 for SMAPI 3.13.0 or later.

 * Updated for Stardew Valley 1.5.5 and SMAPI 3.13.0.
 (Older versions are no longer supported.)
 * Added `IgnoreModFilePaths` option to ignore literal paths.